agx540/AngularPlayground/Angular.md

 #### truthy to true, falsy to false

 var b = !!"2"; // the !! converts truthy to true, and falsy to false

+### Promise vs Observable

+**Promise**

+A Promise handles a single event when an async operation completes or fails.

+Note: There are Promise libraries out there that support cancellation, but ES6 Promise doesn't so far.

+**Observable**

+An Observable is like a Stream (in many languages) and allows to pass zero or more events where the callback is called for each event.

 ## 34 rxjs